 Production of the film was disrupted by two major events.
 First, a tragic arson attack on one of Kyoto Animation’s studios in July 2019, caused deaths and injuries.
 Second, the COVID-19 pandemic in 2020, caused widespread delays in film and TV production.

 Despite these setbacks, Kyoto Animation continued working on the highly anticipated anime film and it was released on September 18, 2020.

-The film depicts Violet Evergarden’s past, present, and future as she continues to compose letters for others to express their emotions.
-However, when she meets Yuris, a terminally ill boy who begs her assistance for his family, her own thoughts about love and loss emerge and she has a difficult time accepting the truth.
+The film portrays Violet’s past, present, and future as she continues to compose letters for others to express their emotions.
+However, when she meets Yuris, a terminally ill boy who begs her assistance for his family, her thoughts about love and loss emerge and she has a difficult time accepting the truth.

 |Genre||Adventure, fantasy, romance|

 |Based on||Violet Evergarden by Kana Akatsuki|